openhab/openhab-alexa/README.md

     ```

 2. If updating from ASK CLI v1:
     1. Copy relevant settings from `lambda/smarthome/config.js` (ask-cli-v1) to [`ask-resources.json`](ask-resources.json) (ask-cli-v2).
-If configuring `OpenHABBaseURL`, be aware that it should now point to your server root level and not the rest endpoint.
+If configuring `OpenHABBaseURL`, beware that it should now point to your server root level and not the rest endpoint.
 Additionally, move your client certificate to `lambda/ssl` if using that authentication method.

     2. Create the ASK CLI states file as `.ask/ask-states.json`, adding the skill ID listed in your [Alexa developer console](https://developer.amazon.com/alexa/console/ask).
 This will prevent duplicate skills from being created in your account.